libhal-google/libhal/README.md

 #### Rationale

-Applications incurs an automatic 150kB space penalty for including this header even if the application never uses any part of `<iostream>`.
+Applications incur an automatic 150kB space penalty for including this header even if the application never uses any part of `<iostream>`.

 ### Refrain from memory allocations

-Drivers should refrain from memory allocate as much as possible that includes using STL libraries that allocate such as `std::string` or `std::vector`.
+Drivers should refrain from memory allocations as much as possible that includes using STL libraries that allocate such as `std::string` or `std::vector`.

 #### Rationale